Diabolical Plots is open for submissions through the end of July 2016.

 Platonic friendship between men and women

-Contemporary exemplars of my favorite short fiction writing style are Ferrett Steinmetz, Tina Connolly, and Caroline M. Yoachim.
+Contemporary exemplars of my favorite short fiction writing style are Ferrett Steinmetz, Tina Connolly, Caroline M. Yoachim, Sam J. Miller, Rachael K. Jones, Lee Budar-Danoff, or Martin Shoemaker.
 Tight concise prose that gives you everything you need to understand the story without overstaying its welcome, relatable characters, cool speculative ideas, all written very tightly.
-You only have 2000 words, there is no space to waste.
+You don’t have many words, there is no space to waste.

 Rachael K. Jones’s concise and accurate take on David’s tastes: